Windows81/Roblox-Freedom-Distribution/README.md

                         Path to the place file to be loaded.
 Argument `config_path` can't be passed in when using this option.
+  --ipv4_only, --ipv4-only
-  --ipv4-only           Run server using IPv4 only.
+                        Run server using IPv4 only.
+  --ipv6_only, --ipv6-only
-  --ipv6-only           Run server using IPv6 only.
+                        Run server using IPv6 only.
-  --rcc_port, --port, -rp, -p [RCC_PORT ...]
+  --rcc_port, --port, -rp [RCC_PORT ...]
-                        Port number for the RCC server to run from.
+                        Port number for which to run the the RCC server.
-  --web_port, --webserver_port, -wp [WEB_PORT ...]
+  --web_port, --webserver_port, -wp, -p [WEB_PORT ...]
-                        Port number for the web server to run from.
+                        Port number for which to run the the web server.
   --run_client, -rc, --run_player
                         Runs an instance of the player immediately after starting the server.